IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 The Honorable Judge John F. Dean J.D.
 LL.M.

-The Distinguished and Honorable John F. Dean sat on the bench for 20 years as Special Trial Judge (STJ) in the U.S. Tax Court.
-He joined the Tax Law Institute upon his retirement from the Court.
-He serves as Distinguished Judicial Speaker (Emeritus) for CLE and CPE Programs for attorney and non-attorney members of the U.S. Tax Court Bar.
-At TLI,, Judge Dean leads occasional discussions in trial practice, litigation, and legal ethics.
-He is admitted to practice in numerous jurisdictions, including the Supreme Court of the United States, and various district courts He has been in legal practiced since 1974.
+The Distinguished Judge John F. Dean sat on the bench for 20 years as Special Trial Judge (STJ) in the U.S. Tax Court.
+He joined the Tax Law Institute upon his retirement from the Court in 2014, at which time, he was honored by the Tax Law Institute at an University Club dinner in Washington, DC sponsored by the Harvard Club of Washington, DC.
+He served as Distinguished Judicial Speaker for CE Programs for federally-authorized tax practitioners .
+He led remote discussions in trial practice, litigation, and legal ethics.
+He also led live, pre-bar-exam conferences, organized by TLI at Georgetown University.
+Judge Dean was admitted to practice in numerous jurisdictions, including the Supreme Court of the United States, and various district courts.
+He was in legal practiced since 1974 and served the IRS as both domestic and international litigator.
 Judge Dean received his graduate legal education at Georgetown Law Center, where he earned the M. Law Taxation.
 He earned his J.D. at Catholic University.
-He was appointed Dean of the Tax Law Institute in 2021 and currently sits as a member of the Board of Directors of the Hawaii Federal Tax Clinic.
+He was appointed Dean of the Tax Law Institute in 2021 and is now Dean Emeritus and fully retired from teaching.
+He previously sat as a member of the Board of Directors of the Hawaii Federal Tax Clinic.

 Joni Larson J.D.
 LL.M.

-Visiting Lecturer for the Tax Bar Admission Program
+Former Visiting Professor for the Tax Bar Admission Program

 Admitted to practice in State of Indiana | United States Tax Court

-Joni Larson previously led the course in Tax Evidence based upon evidentiary principles and applications cited in her latest book, the second edition of A Practitioner's Guide to Tax Evidence: A Prime on the Federal Rules of Evidence As Applied by the Tax Court.
+Joni Larson previously led the course in Tax Evidence based upon evidentiary principles and applications cited in her then-second edition of A Practitioner's Guide to Tax Evidence: A Primer on the Federal Rules of Evidence As Applied by the Tax Court.
+She has since published a third edition.
 Professor Larson is also an IRC Scholar as well a master of U.S. Tax Court rules of practice and procedure, skills she perfected while serving as a judicial law clerk for former Tax Court Judge Irene Scott.
 She has an intimate knowledge of case law, published opinion and of winning litigation strategies.
-Professor Larson is an active participant in the Substantive Tax Law lectures along with Judge Dean and Lecturer Emeritus, James Chapman, who serves as Director of Federal Tax Research at the Tax Law Institute.
+Professor Larson was an active participant in the Substantive Tax Law lectures along with Judge Dean and Lecturer Emeritus, James Chapman, who serves as Director of Federal Tax Research at the Tax Law Institute.
+Professor Larson left the Tax Law Institute after the administration of the 2021 Non-attorney Examination, and after two years of lectureship at TLI.
+She now serves as tax litigator in the U.S. Treasury Department.

 Admitted to practice in State of Illinois | United States Court of Claims | United States Tax Court

-Robert E. McKenzie concentrates his practice in representing clients before the Internal Revenue Service and state agencies.
-He has lectured extensively on the subject of taxation.
-He has presented courses before thousands of CPA's, attorneys and enrolled agents nationwide.
-Robert is recognized as an authority and media source on IRS and tax-related issues, and he continues to be featured in national and international news stories, including appearances on Dateline NBC and ABC's World News Tonight.
+Robert E. McKenzie concentrated his practice in representing clients before the Internal Revenue Service and state agencies.
+He is presently fully retired.
+He has lectured extensively on the subject of taxation and has presented courses before thousands of CPA's, attorneys and enrolled agents nationwide.
+Attorney McKenzie is recognized as an authority and media source on IRS and tax-related issues, and he continues to be featured in national and international news stories, including appearances on Dateline NBC and ABC's World News Tonight.
 This includes his analysis, which appeared in various publications, regarding the IRS' efforts to uncover the identities of U.S. citizens with accounts in banks offshore.
-Prior to entering private practice, Robert was employed by the Internal Revenue Service, Collection Division, in Chicago, Illinois.
+Prior to entering private practice, Attorney McKenzie was employed by the Internal Revenue Service, Collection Division, in Chicago, Illinois.

 Frank Agostino J.D.
 LL.M.